boreendesign/kilmeadan_static_astro/src/content/posts/redevelopment-of-the-kilmeaden-cheese-factory-what’s-coming—and-why-it-matters-for-kilmeaden.md

   Matters for Kilmeaden"
 date: 2025-09-09T09:41:02.855Z
-description: "*The former Kilmeaden Cheese Factory in Waterford is set for a €multi-million redevelopment featuring homes, a village centre, technology park, and 40 MW solar farm—bringing jobs, services, and sustainable growth back to Kilmeaden.*"
+description: "*The former Kilmeaden Cheese Factory in Waterford is set for a multi-million redevelopment featuring homes, a village centre, technology park, and 40 MW solar farm—bringing jobs, services, and sustainable growth back to Kilmeaden.*"
 image: /images/uploads/screenshot-2025-09-09-at-11.35.47.png